rabin2360/Presentation2/README.md

 * As seen from the screen shot after performing the refactoring, based on the refactoring done in the method `newMethodName`, the call to `newMethodName` in method `anotherMethodName` in class `SecondClass` changes accordingly where
     1. the position of the default values are changed accordingly for all the parameters
     2. when adding a new parameter, the default value for the new parameter is added automatically on the function call

+* Way to change a method signature:
+    1. In the code editor, place the cursor within the name of the method whose signature is to be changed.
+    2. Perform one of the following:
+        i.
+Press `Ctrl + F6`.
+        ii.
+Choose Refactor | Change Signature from the context menu. iii.
+Chose Refactor | Change Signature in the main menu.

+## IntelliJ IDEA - Code Refactoring (III)
+* Change Class Signature: In IntelliJ, the Change Class Signature refactoring allows to turn a class into a generic and then allows the user the manipulate the parameters.
+When the refactoring is performed, all the class calls, implementations and overrides are corrected automatically.
+* Example of changing the class signature:

 * Maven, Gradle, Refactoring, Debugger, Decompile